User0332/UntypedScript/README.md

 export { main }
 ```

 In this manner, many operations with structs require implicit casts and to some extent wastage of memory.
-Dynamic objects (which are yet to be introduced), will not need these implicit casts, but will be much slower that structs and will take up more memory, so structs are still recommended for objects that are not created arbitrarily at runtime.
+Dynamic objects (which are yet to be introduced), will not need these implicit casts, but will be much slower than structs and will also take up more memory than them (even with implicit casting), so structs are still recommended for objects that are not created arbitrarily at runtime.

 ## Next on the list to do: